ARTICLE UPDATED JUNE 2019 🙂

 Book a tour.
 (Or two.)

 The two-hour Valley Floor tour is incredible because it’s in an open-air tram and nothing compares to seeing Yosemite without any barriers between you and the surrounding landscapes.
-Yes, it was a sweltering at 90 degrees in full sun, but when that breeze would wash over us or we’d get some shade and look up at those trees, mountains and waterfalls, it was worth all the sweat.
+Yes, it was a sweltering 90 degrees in full sun, but when that breeze washed over us or we got some shade and looked up at those trees, mountains and waterfalls, it was worth all the sweat.

 As for the 8-hour Grand Tour, that’s inside a big tour bus, so you don’t get the open-air experience.
 However, you get to see everything you would ever want to see in Yosemite and there are plenty of stops.
 You go through the Valley floor and up to Glacier Point, which is an absolute must, then over to Big Trees Lodge (formerly The Wawona Hotel) for lunch, and then take an amazing trek through the Mariposa Grove to see those stunning sequoias, including the famous Grizzly Giant and California Tunnel Tree.
 We even saw a bear while walking through the meadow and another one at the end of our tour!